openid/AppAuth-iOS/README.md

 This is required so that AppAuth can test for the browser and open the app store if it's not installed (the default behavior of this user-agent).
 You only need to include the URL scheme of the actual browser you intend to use.

+Next, make sure to import the correct header file.
+If using CocoaPods/Swift Package manager, make sure to import AppAuthEnterpriseUserAgent alongside AppAuth/AppAuthCore.

 <sub>Objective-C</sub>
 ```objc